 Small ensemble performance can be pursued through brass ensembles.
 Small ensembles are coached by music faculty.
 These ensembles offer opportunities for students to improve their section playing and communication skills.
-The Ohio Wesleyan University Brass Ensembles perform at least one time every quarter in various locations around Central Ohio.
+The Ohio Wesleyan University Brass Ensembles perform at least one time every semester in various locations around Central Ohio.

 This group utilizes rotated seating so each player, regardless of abilities, experiences everything from playing low parts to high and each member of this group learns positive skills involving interaction with other players.